April 10, 2012

 Crosley Saddle and the leftovers of its sign

-From Crosley Saddle, we started back up hill again, this time on whats called the Cutca trail on the map.
-Lucky for us this part of the trail had seen some recent maintenance, with fresh cut branches along the sides of the path.
-Some larger trees blocked progress higher up, but they were few and far between.
-When we were just 400 feet shy of Eagle Crag’s summit, I looked for the gully as described in the HPS directions.
-It did have a large cairn marking its entrance, but it could be easily missed if one weren’t paying attention.
-There seemed to be footprints in the leaf-cover heading up either side of the gully, so I started up on the left with Phil just behind.
+From Crosley Saddle we started back up hill again, this time on what’s labeled the Cutca trail on the topo.
+This part of the trail had seen recent maintenance with fresh cut branches along the sides of the path.
+Some larger deadfall slowed progress higher up but it wasn’t too bad.
+When we were just 400 feet shy of Eagle Crag’s summit, I looked for the gully as described in the HPS guide.
+There seemed to be footprints in the leaves on either side of the gully so I started up on the left with Phil just behind.

 Looking east from the Cutca trail